ietf-wg-acme/acme/draft-ietf-acme-acme.md

 own account key.
 The risks due to hosting providers noted above are a particular case.

-It is RECOMMENDED that the server perform DNS queries and make HTTP and TLS connections from various network perspectives, in order to make MitM attacks harder.
+It is RECOMMENDED that the server perform DNS queries and make HTTP connections from various network perspectives, in order to make MitM attacks harder.